mtumilowicz/go-concurrency-goroutine-workshop/README.txt

 ## components
 * goroutine
+    * based CSP
     * lightweight thread, managed by the Go runtime
+        * Go runtime
             * set of kernel-level threads, each managing a local run queue (LRQ) of goroutines
                 * number of threads = `GOMAXPROCS`
                 * global run queue (GRQ) for goroutines not assigned yet to a kernel-level thread
-        * work stealing
+                * work stealing to balance queues
-            * blocking operations
+                    * example: blocking operations
                         * old thread with its goroutine waiting is descheduled by the OS
                         * LRQ is moved to other thread (new or from the idle pool)
-            * balance queues
-    * based on Communicating Sequential Processes (CSP)
-        * processes communicate with each other by sending and receiving messages through channels
-    * Go program starts => Go runtime creates a number of threads and launches a single goroutine to run program
+            * program starts => Go runtime creates a number of threads and launches a single goroutine to run program
     * stack sizes can grow as needed
     * launched by placing the `go` keyword before a function invocation
     * any values returned by the function are ignored